reinago/presentation-video-toolbox/Readme.md

 1. Render the video
 1. You can use the vosk [transcriber](https://alphacephei.com/vosk/install) or, to make sure a local model is used
    1. `pip install vosk`
+   1. have ffmpeg installed and in the path
    1. download the model from https://alphacephei.com/vosk/models
    1. use `audio-to-srt-local.py -m <modelpath> <video.mp4>`, this will write `video-recognized.srt`
    1. clean up/merge the subtitles using https://aegisub.org/downloads/
 1. Import the srt into the video editor
-1. Fix subtitles and timing
+1. Further adjust subtitles and timing
 1. Re-Export subtitles
 1. Profit.